-B) A study to be chosen among the following authors:
+B) An Etude to choose from among the following authors:

-This work cannot be repeated in any of the other tests.
+Duration of the work between 5 and 15 minutes.
+This work cannot be repeated in any of the other rounds.

-Will take place on Thursday, April 26, 2018 at a time to be announced and will consist of:
+It will take place on Thursday, April 27, 2023, at a time to be established.

-Will take place on Friday, 27 April, 2018 at a time to be announced and will consist of the interpretation of two works to be chosen (except studies from the first test), one of the group A and one from the group B, selected from the following authors:
+It will consist of the interpretation of two complete works, one from group A and another from group B, selected from the following authors:

-This test, with its two works, must not exceed 50 minutes of duration.
+This round, with its two works, must not exceed 50 minutes in duration.

 The competition establishes the following awards:

-The decisions of the jury and the organization of the competition are without appeal.
+The decisions of the jury and the organization of the competition are final.

-The competition organizers reserve the right to modify each of the points of these rules, making them known in advance.
+The organization of the competition reserves the right to modify each of the points of these rules, making them known fairly in advance.

-For the resolution of any doubts or errors in the translated versions of these rules, the Spanish version will be considered as the official text of the competition.
+For the resolution of possible doubts or errors in the translated versions, the one written in Spanish will be considered as the official text of the competition.